suddin0/darkly/hidden/Ressources/writeup.md

 ```

-# How to avoid the problem
+# <span style="text-decoration: underline">How to avoid the problem</span>

-A normal server generelly serves everything unles it is told not to serve.
-The are special files that exists restrict access to special files and directory and that is called [`.htaccess`](https://en.wikipedia.org/wiki/.htaccess) all though in modern servers we do not necesserily use this files bit in servers like `Apachy` and many other we do and their role is to protect access to special places and we should use them pro prodect better our directories.
+A normal server generelly serves everything unless it is told not to serve.
+There is a special file that exists to restrict access to files and directory and that is called [`.htaccess`](https://en.wikipedia.org/wiki/.htaccess) all though in modern servers we do not necesserily use this files bit in servers like `Apachy` and many other we do and their role is to protect access to special places and we should use them pro prodect better our directories.

+> The `.htaccess` works on servers that support the it andit's function

-# Flag
+# <span style="text-decoration: underline">Flag</span>

 ```text
 99dde1d35d1fdd283924d84e6d9f1d820
 ```

-# Resources
+# <span style="text-decoration: underline">Resources</span>

 - [StackOverflow : Download directories using `wget`](https://stackoverflow.com/a/26269730/4440716)
 - [WGet and Downloading an entire remote directory](https://www.linux.com/training-tutorials/wget-and-downloading-entire-remote-directory/)